martinjvickers/xftools/w50_creator/README.md

 ##Usage

-Usage is simple.
+Usage for methylation data is simple.
 Download the latest release and extract;

 e.g.